Phil1988/FreeQIDI/README.md

 ### Installing Armbian and Klipper:

 1. Thanks to redrathnure there is a great Armbian based OS that we use as a foundation.
-2. So download the latest Armbian from https://github.com/redrathnure/armbian-mkspi to get started.
+2. So download the latest Armbian from https://github.com/redrathnure/armbian-mkspi to get started.<br />
 (I used „Armbian-unofficial_24.2.0-trunk_Mkspi_bookworm_edge_6.6.7.img.xz“)

 3. Turn your printer off, wait ~30s.